Year Group Leaders | Year 7 Introduction

 The curriculum at Westgate's Upper School is uniquely shaped by the breadth of expertise available in its all-through setting.
 There are several 'threads' that run through the curriculum and inform Westgate's teaching and learning.
 In particular, colleagues adopt a Growth Mindset where pupils understand that their talents and abilities can be developed through effort, good teaching and learning and persistence.
 Pupils are encouraged to have high expectations of themselves and to develop resilience in their learning.

 At The Westgate, we believe that the curriculum should enable all pupils to develop the knowledge, skills and competencies needed for a successful future.
 The curriculum is designed to provide learners with a rich experience of different subjects and learning opportunities.
-In Yrs 7 and 8 pupils follow balanced curriculum including the core subjects of English, Maths and Science alongside, a range of Foundation subjects including the Humanities, Modern Foreign Languages, the Arts, Technology, Digital Studies and Physical Education.
+In Yrs 7 and 8 pupils follow balanced curriculum including the core subjects of English, Maths and Science alongside, a range of Foundation subjects including the Humanities, Foreign Languages, the Arts, Technology, Computing and Physical Education.
 In addition, pupils are actively encouraged to participate in learning beyond the classroom including field trips and wide range of extra-curricular opportunities.
 We aspire to all pupils becoming skilful and accomplished in their learning through focused practice and production of high quality work.

 In Key Stage 4 (Yrs 9 to 11), pupils have the option to select from a range of subjects that they wish to pursue through to GCSE/examination level.
 The core subjects of English, Maths and Science continue to form the backbone of the curriculum because we believe that all pupils should leave our school with a strong foundation in these subjects.
 Owing to the structure of our extended Key Stage 4, we are able to afford pupils the time to deepen and extend their learning in their chosen subjects.
-Pupils are encouraged to take a Modern Foreign Language and at least one Humanities subject alongside their choice of a range of practical and artistic courses.
+Most pupils take a Modern Foreign Language and at least one Humanities subject alongside their choice of a range of practical and artistic courses.

 Our school has a successful tradition of balancing high achievement in the academic disciplines within a rich ethos that also promotes practical subjects, such as Technology and Physical Education, as well as the expressive arts.
 We believe the curriculum should ensure that pupils’ physical and emotional wellbeing is nurtured through their learning.
 Pupils’ learning is enhanced by five Deep Learning Days which are calendared throughout the year, allowing pupils to immerse themselves in the learning of a particular subject.